liferay/liferay-docs/develop/tutorials/articles/31-migrating-a-liferay-6-application/01-migrating-existing-code-to-liferay-7.markdown

 reason, it remains backwards compatible for WAR-style applications.
 This means two things: you can write both module and WAR-style applications, and you can easily upgrade your old 6.2 applications to new 7.0 APIs without converting them to modules first.
-In fact before you begin converting your legacy application into modules, we recommend that you first migrate it to a Liferay 7.0 compatible WAR-style application.
-It is much easier to convert a legacy application to modules after adapting to the new API and resolving [breaking changes](https://dev.liferay.com/develop/reference/-/knowledge_base/7-0/breaking-changes).
+In fact before you begin converting your WAR-style application into modules, we recommend that you first migrate it to a Liferay 7.0 compatible WAR-style application.
+It is much easier to convert the application to modules after adapting to the new API and resolving [breaking changes](https://dev.liferay.com/develop/reference/-/knowledge_base/7-0/breaking-changes).
-Jumping from a legacy 6.2 application to 7.0 modules can complicate debugging and figuring out which issues are related to API changes and which are related to the migration process.
+Jumping from a 6.2 application to 7.0 modules can complicate debugging and figuring out which issues are related to API changes and which are related to the migration process.